DavidStewartLDN/react-flashcards/README.md

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

-Installation:
+### To Start Express Server:

+To install all node modules that you need run:

 `npm install`

-To Start Express Server:

-`npm start`
+Once you have your modules installed you are ready to start running the Express server that provides access to the database:

+`node index.js`

-To Start React App:
+### To Start React App:

+Once you have the server running, navigate to the client folder:

 `cd client`

+To install the node modules for the React App itself, run:

 `npm install`

+Once you have installed the node modules you are ready to rumble and start the app:

-`npm install`
+`npm start`

-To Visit App:
+To visit the app:

 `localhost:3000`